KristjanESPERANTO/MMM-ApothekenNotdienst/README.md

 It shows the next pharmacies on duty in Germany.
 The data is provided by the website [www.aponet.de](https://www.aponet.de/apotheke/notdienstsuche/).

-Simce there is no official API, the data is scraped from the website.
+Since there is no official API, the data is scraped from the website.
 That means that the module may stop working if the website changes anything.

 There is also no guarantee that the data is correct.
 Please always double-check the information before you go to a pharmacy.